 Together, they are a lovely trio, celebrating all the architectural beauty of Tuscan towns.
 Despite the weathering by the passage of time, I admire the effort to retain the beauty and respect for these historical structures.

-(Each piece is 2.5″ x 3.5″ on 140 lb archival watercolour paper, permanent ink, and professional grade watercolours; originals available on at Etsy Shop here)
+(Each piece is 2.5″ x 3.5″ on 140 lb archival watercolour paper, permanent ink, and professional grade watercolours; all sold, but other miniatures are available at my Etsy Shop here)